Skip to content

 Talk Money Week: How to get started

 Wondering where to start?
-Our communications kit includes social media graphics, banners and a poster.
-There is also template copy for your social media channels, intranet and email newsletters, as well as a form for you to share your Talk Money Week plans.
+Our communications kit includes social media graphics and banners.
+There is also template copy for your social media channels, intranet and email newsletters.

 • Talk Money on social media